abhishekrawat19/Python-Basics-to-Advanced/Advance Python/3.Regex/basic.md

 ---

 ## Conclusion
-Regular expressions are a powerful tool for pattern matching and text manipulation.
-Mastering regex requires practice with different patterns and understanding the underlying mechanics of the syntax.
-To improve, try solving real-world problems (e.g., email validation, data extraction, or text parsing) using regex.
+Regular expressions are a powerful tool for pattern matching and text manipulation.To improve, try solving real-world problems (e.g., email validation, data extraction, or text parsing) using regex.